Preparing for careers

 What does it take to get hired?

-- When it comes to recruiting graduates, attitudes and aptitudes are often seen as more important than formal qualifications.
+- When it comes to recruiting, employers often see the attitudes and aptitudes of applicants as more important than their formal qualifications.

-- Although technical and basic skills are required to get past the initial application stage, other aspects such as personal qualities, attitudes, and general aptitudes are then seen as far more critical.
+- Although some technical and basic skills are required to get past the initial application stage, personal qualities, attitudes, and general aptitudes are then seen as far more critical.

-- Resilience is frequently cited by employers as an essential quality for young people to possess – to be able to cope with set-backs and criticism, to be motivated to overcome obstacles, and to stay calm under pressure.
+- Resilience is frequently identified by employers as an essential quality they’re looking for in the young people they recruit – to be able to cope with set-backs and criticism, to be motivated to overcome obstacles, and to stay calm under pressure.

-- Crucial to the decision to recruit a young person are a positive attitude to work, punctuality, flexibility, verbal communication skills, and the ability to make a professional introduction.
+- Crucial to the decision to recruit a young person is a positive attitude to work, punctuality, flexibility, verbal communication skills, and the ability to network.

-- Nearly half of employers surveyed stated that they had not hired a young person because they felt they did not have the right attitude.
+- Nearly half of employers surveyed said that they had not hired a young person because they felt they did not have the right attitude.

 Is work experience important?

-One recent survey shows two thirds of employers look for graduates with relevant work experience because it helps graduates prepare for work and develops general business awareness.
+- Having relevant work experience or having taken up a placement related to the sector are important advantages for young people looking for career openings.
+Employers recognise relevant work experience because it helps recruits be prepared for work and develops general business awareness.
 Importantly, a third of employers felt that applicants did not have a satisfactory level of knowledge about their chosen career or job.

 Where can I find out more about careers?

-Researching job profiles and using market data selectively can really help you understand the trends which are shaping future jobs.
-You can download the ‘Careers information sources’ document below which gives a range of websites and sources which you may find useful.
+Researching job profiles and using labour market information (LMI) can really help you understand the trends which are shaping future jobs.
+You can download the ‘Careers information sources’ resource here which gives a range of websites and sources which you may find useful.
+We also provide a sample of the kind of LMI you can find here..

 Finally, there will undoubtedly be jobs around by 2030 that don’t exist yet.
-Going back just 20 years, who could have predicted current jobs like social media manager, offshore wind farm engineer, or web architect would have existed?
+Going back just 20 years, no one predicted current jobs like social media manager, offshore wind farm engineer, or web architect would exist.
 So, the world of work will continue to evolve and develop.